-- 1. The response rates for the full Teacher Survey and the Update Survey remain high over the 2019 and 2020 program years (78% and 72%, respectively).
+- 1. The response rates for the Full Teacher Survey and the Update Survey remain high over the 2019, 2020 and 2021 program years (78%, 72% and 79%, respectively).
 This success is due to the commitment of QuarkNet staff teachers, fellows, and center mentors in allocating time during their workshops and meetings for this purpose.
 We acknowledge and are grateful for this commitment. - 2.
-Working with QuarkNet staff, the Update Teacher Survey dovetails well with the guidelines for teachers in the development of classroom implementation plans.
-As the number of teachers who complete the Update Teacher Survey grows, we anticipate using this information to help illuminate how and in what ways teachers have planned or have used QuarkNet program content and practices in their classrooms.
-And, to the degree possible we will link this implementation to the type and degree of engagement by teachers in QuarkNet, either qualitatively or quantitatively. - 3.
+Working with QuarkNet staff, the Update Teacher Survey(s) dovetails well with the template that teachers use to develop classroom implementation plans.
+As the number of teachers who completed the Update Teacher Survey has grown, we have used this information to help illuminate how and in what ways teachers have planned or have used QuarkNet program content and practices in their classrooms.
+We think these descriptive analyses may help to explain the center-level differences found in teacher-level and student-level outcomes linked to the type and degree of engagement by teachers in QuarkNet. - 3.
 Continued efforts to distribute and collect center-level information through the Center Feedback Template suggest that this process has been helpful for QuarkNet staff, Center level mentors and lead teachers, and the evaluation.
-To date, we have information from 15 Centers that have been incorporated into analyses.
-Additional centers will be added into the mix and incorporated into future analyses. - 4.
-Preliminary analyses from the Teacher Survey suggest that there is a meaningful link between exposure to program strategies and program engagement; and that this engagement along with use of activities from the Data Activities Portfolio and teachers' perceptions of QuarkNet's Influence on Teaching are related to teacher outcomes.
-Perceived student engagement was shown to be related to teachers' Approach to Teaching and QuarkNet's Influence on Student Engagement. - 5.
-Data analyses suggest agreement between center-level perceptions and teacher-level perceptions.
-This is evident when looking at information about teachers experiencing activities as active learners (as students); and, exposure to opportunities to develop and maintain collegial relationships with other teachers, mentors and other scientists.
-We have also shown that activities from the Data Activities Portfolio, as designed, align well with the Next Generation Science Standards Engineering Practices and as implemented based on workshop agendas as well as the perceptions of participating teachers and feedback from QuarkNet centers. - 6.
-Continue to incorporate center-level outcomes data (from the Center Feedback Template process), in analyses of teacher-level outcomes (and in particular the regression models).
-Add sustainability outcomes into the mix as the number of participating centers grows.
+To date, we have information from 26 Centers; 21of which have been incorporated into outcomes analyses (18 of these have completed their form) and 22 Center forms used in descriptive analyses.
+We anticipate additional centers will be added to this analysis mix in the subsequent program year. - 4.
+Single-variable analyses from the Full Teacher Survey suggest that engagement in QuarkNet (the type and degree of program engagement) is positively related to program core strategies; and the use of activities from the Data Activities Portfolio (DAP) is positively related as well.
+In multiple regression analyses, Core Strategies, Use of activities from the DAP, and Perceived Influence of QuarkNet on Teaching scores were positively related to teacher outcomes.
+And of importance, hierarchical multiple regression analysis from 21 centers suggests that the center in which the teacher participates in QuarkNet matters as teacher-level outcomes were shown to be related to perceived QuarkNet's Influence on Teaching and center mean scores.
+Regarding Student Engagement, the center in which the teacher participates in QuarkNet matters as well; that is, teachers' perceived influence of QuarkNet on